 Donna Hauck Peterson - B.A.
 Business Administration, Accounting from Cal State University Fullerton, 1982; Certificate in Human Resources Management, Cal Poly Pomona, 2008

 With your help, SCIP can continue to represent asylum seekers who are unable to afford legal representation.
-SCIP is also dedicated to conducting community outreach and partnering with psychological health care providers to support survivors of FGM.
+SCIP is also dedicated to conducting community outreach.